 On the other hand, a lawn sweeper that is too big will be too cumbersome to navigate around the tight corners of your small property.

 You can pick the right size for your lawn sweeper by looking at the width and hopper volume:

 - Width: A sweeper’s width will determine how much and how quickly you can collect grass clipping and leaves off the lawn.
 A 21-inch sweeper is sufficient for a small to medium-sized lawn.
 For a large property, you will need at least a 48-inch sweeper.

 - Hopper volume: A hopper is a reusable bag attached to the back of the trolley.
 Its size is measured in cubic feet.
 A 12-cubic foot hopper is sufficient for a small yard.
 For a large yard, you will need 26 cubic feet or bigger.

 Types Of Lawn Sweepers

-- Tow Behind Lawn Sweeper: can be attached to your garden tractor or any large vehicle.
+- Tow Behind Lawn Sweeper: can be attached to your lawn/garden tractor or any large vehicle.
 As you drive your tractor, you will tow the sweeper behind and engage it in sweeping.
 Make sure the hitch height on the sweeper matches your tractor before purchase.
 If you are not sure, pick one with a multi-hitch height.
-Agri-Fab 45-0492 has universal hitch that quickly attaches to any brand of tractor.

 Don’t have a garden tractor?
 I have reviewed them just for you.
 Take a look!